cornelinux/yubikey-luks/README.md

 Build the package:

-	dpkg-buildpackage
+	make builddeb

 Install the package:

-    dpkg -i ../yubikey-luks_0.1-1_all.deb
+	dpkg -i DEBUILD/yubikey-luks_0.?-1_all.deb

 Assign a Yubikey to an LUKS slot
 --------------------------------

-You can now assign the Yubikey to a slot.
+You can now assign the Yubikey to a slot using the tool

+	yubikey-luks-enroll

+Note: The partition is hardcoded in yubikey-luks-enroll.
+You might need to change this!

 Technically this is done by writing the response to your password (1st factor knowlege) created by the Yubikey (2nd factor possession) to a key slot.